Ceratitis capitata: Outbreaks in California

 During the week of September 9, 2007, adult flies and their larvae were found in Dixon, California.
 The California Department of Food and Agriculture and cooperating county and federal agricultural officials started eradication and quarantine efforts in the area.
+A 114 square mile quarantine zone was established in the area with local residents prohibited from transporting home-grown produce and agricultural shipments limited by regulation.
+Ground pesticide treatments were conducted in the immediate vicinity of where the flies were discovered, followed by the release of millions of sterile male medflies to combat the infestation.
 Eradication was declared on August 8, 2008, when no "wild" (i.e. non-sterile) medflies were detected for three generations.

 On November 14, 2008, four adult flies were found in El Cajon, California.
 The San Diego County Agricultural Commission implemented a treatment plan, including distributing millions of sterile male flies, local produce quarantines, and ground spraying with organic pesticides.

+In October 2021, pest detection staff in San Bernardino County found one medfly in the city of Upland.
+A second medfly was detected in November and a 95 square mile quarantine area was established on November 16.
+Properties within 200 meters of the detection locations were treated with an organic insecticide containing Spinosad, fruit removal was conducted in the area, and a sterile medfly release program was initiated.
+The quarantine effort was considered successful and discontinued on June 19, 2022 since no further medflies were detected after November 3, 2021.